We recognise that this continues to be a challenging time for schools worldwide.

 The British School in the Netherlands have written a piece on helping children to understand their emotions, which you can read here.

 Fiona Cottam, Principal of Hartland International in Dubai, has written a blog for us detailing their experience of closing the school within 5 days.
-She's shared some great advice on communicating with parents, making the most of leadership within your school and some challenges they faced.

 Learn about some basic principles of e-learning, from Ahmed Hussain at Wellington College China.